 - Describes multiple single phase transformers connected together to provide power to a three phase load.

-central part or inductor that enhances the power of the magnetic field.
+- The transformer’s central part or inductor that enhances the power of the magnetic field.

 - In a three phase connection the windings all connect to form a loop.

-of time for a transformer to provide full rated power to the load.
+- Proportion of time for a transformer to provide full rated power to the load.
 This measurement greatly affects the actual size of the transformer.

-Encapsulated - A dry transformer with an enclosed core and coil assembly.
+- A dry transformer with an enclosed core and coil assembly.

 - A conductor that can handle thermal expansion and contraction as well as reduce noise.

-the forces that resist the flow of current in AC circuits like resistance or inductive or capacitive reactance.
+- That the forces that resist the flow of current in AC circuits like resistance or inductive or capacitive reactance.

-- Kilovolt Ampere rating that is a measurement of the output of a transformer without exceeding a certain temperature.
+- Kilovolt Ampere rating is a measurement of the output of a transformer without exceeding a certain temperature.

 - The quantity of electric power supplied or necessitated at any particular spot in the system.
 Also a requirement of the KVA or VA from the transformer; light bulbs are loads.

 - The direction of the current between two leads.
 If the directions are the same, the leads have the same polarity.
 In electric transformers the polarity is classified as either additive or subtractive.

-divided by volt amps, KW divided by KVA - the leading and lagging of voltage versus current caused by inductive or capacitive loads.
+- Watts divided by volt amps, KW divided by KVA - the leading and lagging of voltage versus current caused by inductive or capacitive loads.
 Harmonic power factor relates to nonlinear current.

 - On the load or output side, the connected transformer winding.